fbpx

 Royalties are considered passive income and not earned income for purposes of the foreign earned income exclusion.

-Disclose Your Foreign Financial Assets
+Disclose Your Foreign Financial Assets on Your Form 2555

 As an expat, you should take advantage of the FEIE as it can cover a lot of tax breaks, helping you save money and preventing double taxation.
-You just have to review which kinds of income you can and cannot claim on your Foreign Earned Income or Form 2555.
+You just have to review which kinds of income you can and cannot claim on your Foreign Earned Income or IRS Form 2555.

 If you need any help in identifying if a particular type of income is foreign-earned or not, don’t hesitate to reach out to Tax Samaritan, a tax resolution partner that offers best-in-class service.